———————————————– DAY 2 ————————————————

 Autorickshaws are a good way to explore Ahmedabad city, as they are economical, and can take to narrowest of the streets.
 You can hire the same to drive you to all places of Itinerary.

-Begin your trail started with a visit to the beautiful Sidi Saiyyed Mosque popularly called as Sidi Saiyyed Ni Jaali due to its grandeur latticework with the designs of interweave trees and foliage carved in ten stone latticework windows.
-Then head to Bhadra Fort passing through the crowded streets of famous Lal Darwaza market.
-Bhadra now converted to Government offices doesn’t take much time to be explored and provides a serene atmosphere amidst lush greenery.
+- Then head to Bhadra Fort passing through the crowded streets of famous Lal Darwaza market.
+Bhadra Fort now converted to Government offices doesn’t take much time to be explored and provides a serene atmosphere amidst lush greenery.

-Ahmedabad visit is incomplete without a step well hence now proceed towards Dada Harir Vav, an octagonal five storeys deep stairwell.
-Each floor carved with beautiful motifs, huge vents and pillars.
-As you’ll step down in it, a deep network of stairs and pillars plunging down multiple storeys will start appearing with rays of sunlight illuminating its beautiful carvings.
+- Ahmedabad visit is incomplete without a step well hence now proceed towards Dada Harir Vav.
+It is an octagonal five storeys deep stairwell, each floor carved with beautiful motifs, huge vents and pillars.

 - Sardar Vallabhbhai Patel National Museum dedicated to Iron Man of India, exhibits many objects related to Indian National Movement surrounded in beautiful gardens.